GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Because of your melodic nature, the moonlight never misses an appointment.
+> 🥠 Hard work pays off in the future.
+Laziness pays off now.

 ### Our Tech Stack